gabriele-carbonai/yii2-easy-uploader/README.md

 Usage
 -----

-Add in your config file
+### Parameters

-( common/config/main.php )
+Add in your config file ( common/config/main.php ) for using in frontend and backend

 ```php